 It is important to note that the voltages in these equations are measured at the inductor.
 Normal trace and wiring resistance will cause the voltage at the inductor to be higher than that at a remote load.
 Therefore, even if the load is shorted with zero volts across its terminals, the inductor will still see a finite voltage.
-It is this value that should be used for V_x and V{sc} in the calculations.
+It is this value that should be used for $V_x$ and $V{sc}$ in the calculations.
 In order to return from foldback mode, the load must be reduced to a value much lower than that required to initiate foldback.
 This load "hysteresis" is a normal aspect of any type of current limit foldback associated with voltage regulators.

-If the frequency synchronization feature is used, the current limit frequency fold-back is not operational, and the system may not survive a hard short-circuit at the output.
+If the frequency synchronization feature is used, the current limit frequency foldback is not operational, and the system may not survive a hard short-circuit at the output.

-The safe operating areas, when in short circuit mode, are shown in Figure 16 through Figure 18, for different switching frequencies.
+The safe operating areas, when in short circuit mode, are shown in Figure 16 through Figure 18 for different switching frequencies.
 Operating points below and to the right of the curve represent safe operation.

-NOTE Figure 16, Figure 17, and Figure 18 curves are not valid when the LM22680 is in frequency synchronization mode.
+The curves shown in Figure 16, Figure 17, and Figure 18 are not valid when the LM22672 is in frequency synchronization mode.